辛宝Otto

 Setting Up the Basic Template#

-Open Xcode and choose to create a new project, which will bring up the following dialog box.
+Open Xcode and choose to create a new project, which will bring up the dialog box below.

 image.png

-Note: Select iOS as the top platform, and do not choose the default Multiplatform option.
+Note: Select iOS as the platform at the top, and do not choose the default Multiplatform option.

-Click Next to get the following dialog box.
+Click Next to get the dialog box below.

 image.png